Emorque/steamfiber/README.md

 - [Drei](https://drei.docs.pmnd.rs/getting-started/introduction) has a great collection of resources, I particularly took advantage of [Camera Controls](https://drei.docs.pmnd.rs/controls/camera-controls)
 - [GSAP](https://gsap.com/) was used for camera animations and it is a great tool to use with ThreeJS.
 Definetly give it a shot if you want to experiment with model/camera positionings
 - While I did not use a graph library, I did make a prototype with [React Sigma](https://sim51.github.io/react-sigma/).
 It has a lot of great uses
+- [Supabase](https://supabase.com/docs/guides/database/overview) looks to be a great backend service that I'll likely use for future projects